 Or take this journey from east to west, on our Adelaide to Perth tour.

 Perth to Margaret River

-Your expert guide will meet you nice and early to talk about the exciting journey ahead over a coffee.
-Two and a half hours south of Perth we’ll make our first stop at the popular holiday town of Busselton.
-Here you will walk along the world’s second longest jetty, stretching 1.8 km into the turquoise waters of Geographe Bay.
+Your expert guide will meet you first thing and tell you about the exciting journey ahead over a coffee.
+Make the first stop at the popular holiday town of Busselton to see the world’s second-longest jetty, stretching 1.8km into the turquoise waters of Geographe Bay.

-After lunch at a magical beach, you’ll enjoy one of the best Indigenous cultural experiences in Australia at Koomal Dreaming.
-Meet local custodian Josh and journey deep into Ngilgi Cave where you’ll be mesmerised by a live didgeridoo performance, storytelling and traditional fire-making.
+After a picnic at a magical beach, enjoy one of the best Indigenous cultural experiences in Australia at Koomal Dreaming.
+Meet local custodian Josh and journey deep into Ngilgi Cave, where you’ll be mesmerised by a live didgeridoo performance, storytelling and traditional fire-making.

-From Dunsborough, we’ll head down the coast stopping at Yallingup to check out a couple of famous surf breaks.
-On our way into Margaret River, we’ll pop into a winery for your first taste of the region.
-By late afternoon you’ll be settling into your accommodation at the Margaret River Beach Resort and that evening, enjoying a delicious meal at The Common Restaurant.
+On the way into Margaret River, pop into a winery for your first taste of the region and by late afternoon, settle into your accommodation at the Margaret River Beach Resort.
+Enjoy a delicious meal at The Common Restaurant.

 Walpole, Denmark & Albany

 After breakfast, head inland to the Walpole Wilderness region and connect with nature at the Valley of the Giants.
 Walk 40 metres high into the canopy of Western Australia’s majestic tingle trees, found nowhere else on Earth.